flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeConditionalForwarders
-### <p>Obtains information about the conditional forwarders for this account.</p> <p>If no input parameters are provided for RemoteDomainNames, this request describes all conditional forwarders for the specified directory ID.</p>
+<blockquote><p>Obtains information about the conditional forwarders for this account.</p> <p>If no input parameters are provided for RemoteDomainNames, this request describes all conditional forwarders for the specified directory ID.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_